AdaCore/gnatstudio/docs/users_guide/projects.rst

 Library
 -------

-This page allows you to configure your project so that the output of its compilation is a library (shared or static), as opposed to an executable or a simple set of objet files.
-This library can then be linked with other executables (and will be automatically if the project is imported by another one.
+This page allows you to configure your project so the output of its compilation is a library (shared or static), as opposed to an executable or a set of objet files.
+This library can then be linked with other executables (and will automatically be if the project is imported by another project).

 You need to define the attributes in the top box to transform your project into a library project.
-See the tooltips that appear when you leave your mouse on top of the label to the left of each field.
+See the tooltips that appear to the left of each field.

-If you define any of the attributes in the Standalone Library box, you will compile a standalone library.
-This is a library that takes care of its elaboration by itself, instead of relying on its caller to elaborate it as is standard in Ada.
-You also have more control over what files make up the public interface to the library, and what files are private to the library and invisible from the outside.
+If you define any of the attributes in the Standalone Library box, your project will create a standalone library.
+This is a library that does its own elaboration instead of relying on its caller to elaborate it as is standard in Ada.
+You also have more control over which files make up the public interface to the library and which files are private to the library and invisible from the outside.

 .. index:: gnatname